xavierlarriva/Agile_Data_Code_2/README.md

 pip install awscli
 ```

-Now you must authenticate into the AWS CLI via:
+Now you must authenticate into the AWS CLI via (see [Set up AWS Credentials and Region for Development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) or below):

 ```
 aws configure
 ```

-Once you've provided it your AWS credentials consisting of your access key ID/secret access key (available from AWS Dashboard at: user name dropdown (Ex.
-Russell Jurney)-> [My Security Credentials](https://console.aws.amazon.com/iam/home#/security_credentials)->Access keys), a default [AWS region](https://docs.aws.amazon.com/general/latest/gr/rande.html) (for example, 'us-west-2' or 'us-east-1') and the 'json' output format, run the following command to bring up a machine pre-configured with the book's complete environment and source code:
+Provide it your AWS credentials consisting of your access key ID/secret access key (available from AWS Dashboard at: user name dropdown (Ex.
+Russell Jurney)-> [My Security Credentials](https://console.aws.amazon.com/iam/home#/security_credentials)->Access keys), a default [AWS region](https://docs.aws.amazon.com/general/latest/gr/rande.html) (for example, 'us-west-2' or 'us-east-1') and the 'json' output format.

+Now run the following command to bring up a machine pre-configured with the book's complete environment and source code:

 ```
 ./ec2.sh